karmab/kcli/doc/index.md

 sudo usermod -aG qemu,libvirt YOUR_USER
 ```

-## Container install method
+## Quick install method

-For a quick install, you can simply run the following which will pull the image and creates the proper aliases based on you default shell
+Simply run the following oneliner which will pull the image and creates the proper aliases based on you default shell:

 ```Shell
 curl https://raw.githubusercontent.com/karmab/kcli/master/install.sh | sh
 ```

+## Container install method

 In the commands below, use either docker or podman (if you don't want a big fat daemon)